Is Daydreaming Healthy? 7 Reasons to Keep Your Head in the Clouds

 Can Daydreaming Ever Be Unhealthy?

-According to Professor Eliezer Somer of the University of Haifa, maladaptive daydreaming refers to visualization so intense that you struggle to handle daily tasks.
+Maladaptive daydreaming refers to spending so much time daydreaming that you struggle to complete daily tasks.
 If you find that you forget to pick up the kids after school because you’re lost in a fantasy world, it’s time to come down to Earth.

 Likewise, daydreaming about unrealistic aspirations can make you feel overwhelmed and derail your progress.
 Fantasizing about fitting into your prom dress again can encourage your weight-loss goals.
 However, if you have 100 or more pounds to lose, you might do better to visualize a short-term goal, like zipping your jeans without trouble.